Gerbil Vs Hamster

 Unfortunately, both hamsters and gerbils do not have a long lifespan.
 Hamsters average age is 2 years while gerbils average age is 3.
 But in some cases, they have also lived beyond 4 years.

-Although their lifespan is less but in these years of caring for your small pets is a reward that you will never forget and those memories you will cherish for the lifetime.
+Although their lifespan is less but in these years of caring for your small pets is a reward that you will never forget and those memories you will cherish for a lifetime.

 How Should They Be Treated?

-For caging, a minimum of 5 gallons of aquarium tank space covered with a mesh lid per gerbil is recommended and aquarium is recommended because of the gerbil’s propensity to chew, threw, and ingest everything.
+For caging, a minimum of 5 gallons of aquarium tank space covered with a mesh lid per gerbil is recommended and an aquarium is recommended because of the gerbil’s propensity to chew, throw, and ingest everything.

 Also, Because gerbils produce very little urine and their poops are tiny, hard pellets, expect to clean the tank every two weeks.